 MANDATE OF THE BRITISH COLUMBIA REVIEW BOARD

-The fundamental policy objectives of Part X.X.1 as affirmed by the Supreme Court of Canada in Winko v.
-B.C.
-(June 17, 1999) are:
+The fundamental policy objectives of Part X.X.1, as affirmed by the Supreme Court of Canada in Winko v.
+B.C., (June 17, 1999), are:

-- The protection of the public and treating mentally disordered accused persons fairly and appropriately: [Par.
+The protection of the public and treating mentally disordered accused persons fairly and appropriately: [Par.
 21, 22, 30].

-- To improve protection for society against those few mentally disordered accused who are dangerous; and to recognize that mentally disordered offenders need due process, fundamental fairness and need the rights accorded to them for their protection when they come into conflict with the criminal law: [Par.
+To improve protection for society against those few mentally disordered accused who are dangerous; and to recognize that mentally disordered offenders need due process, fundamental fairness and need the rights accorded to them for their protection when they come into conflict with the criminal law: [Par.
 22].

 s.
-672.54: "Where a court or Review board makes a disposition pursuant to subsection 672.54(2) or section 672.47, it shall, taking into consideration the need to protect the public from dangerous persons, the mental condition of the accused, the reintegration of the accused into society and the other needs of the accused, make one of the following dispositions that is the least onerous and least restrictive to the accused:
+672.54: Where a court or Review board makes a disposition pursuant to subsection 672.54(2), section 672.47, subsection 672.64(3) or section 672.83 or 672.84, it shall, taking into account the safety of the public, which is paramount consideration, the mental condition of the accused, the reintegration of the accused into society and the other needs of the accused, make one of the following dispositions that is necessary and appropriate in the circumstances (emphasis added):